opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/sensorthings.md

     The phenomenon against which an observation is made is a property of the feature of interest.

-The figure bellow shows the relations between sensing entities.
+The figure below shows the relations between sensing entities.

 ![image](../assets/images/sensorthings-data-model.png){width="100.0%"}